Monday, January 23, 2012

 Once you get all of them into fstab, save and close that file then run the command "sudo mount -a" - if you receive any errors, you likely have input something wrong, if not, you should now be able to browse those folders where you mounted them.

-Next, we wrote a quick #!/bin/bash script to run the rsync command for those directories to sync with our external backup drive (for example: "rsync -aq /media/edrive /media/backup/edrive").
-After, we used the chmod command to make our file useful without without having to use the sudo prefix or enter a password so it could easily be made into a scheduled task to run automatically.
-For this, we used crontab to set up the task execution frequency/schedule (crontab -e).
+Next, we write up a quick #!/bin/bash script to run the "rsync" command for those directories to sync with our external backup drive (for example: "rsync -aq /media/edrive /media/backup/edrive").
+After, we used the "chmod" command to make our file useful without without having to use the sudo prefix or enter a password so it could easily be made into a scheduled task to run automatically.
+For this, we used "crontab" to set up the task execution frequency/schedule (crontab -e).

 With that, we're done.
 In summary, what we've accomplished is making a faster more efficient backup system by only copying files that are new or have changed since the last time the script was run.
-Just keep the computer on and let it sit and do all the work for you quickly and efficiently.
+Just keep the computer on and let it sit and do all the work for you quickly and efficiently while you enjoy your coffee and teach someone how to toggle the "O.N. / O.F.F.
+Modulator".

 *Please note, the examples above will have to be altered slightly to accommodate your setup and also that the first time the script is run it will perform a "full backup" from the specified locations (unless the files already exist in the destination).

 **The external drive was the only cost.
 We purchased a "shell enclosure" and used an extra sata drive that we had from another computer whose motherboard died.
-Please do make sure the one that you use has enough space to perform the backup before running it.
+Please do make sure the one that you use has enough space to perform the backup before running it and it is in relatively new condition.
+You don't want your backup to die too, do you??

 Wednesday, November 9, 2011

 SkiyeLab Computers offers computer related services ranging your computer needs at competitive rates.
 We have over 20 years of combined computer experience to suit your needs.
 We understand finding a good and reliable computer tech is like finding a good mechanic - once you find one, you stick with them.
 So why would you switch to us?
-Well...simply because we're better.
+Well...simply because we're better for a better price.
+Albany wants thousands for data recovery, I recovered nearly 70,000 files for a DJ friend for $100

-Please contact us for more details and solutions to your computer problems.
+Please contact us for more details and solutions for your electronics needs.

 Services Offered: